filecoin-project/filecoin-docs/docs/how-to/store-tokens.md

 ---
-title: Tokens: paying for storage
+title: Paying for storage (tokens)
 description: Learn how to use Filecoin tokens to pay for storage.
 ---